memc-rs/memc-rs/CONTRIBUTING.md

 For any issue, there are fundamentally three ways an individual can contribute:

-1. By opening the issue for discussion: For instance, if you believe that you have discovered a bug in memcrs, creating a new issue in [the memcrs issue tracker][issue] is the way to report it.
+1. By opening the issue for discussion: For instance, if you believe that you have discovered a bug in Memcrs, creating a new issue in [the Memcrs issue tracker][issue] is the way to report it.

 2. By helping to triage the issue: This can be done by providing